viwodev/SaferPay.NetCore/README.md

 # SaferPay.NetCore Json Api V1.33

-This repository is an implementation of the SaferPay.Net library (https://github.com/bmbsqd/saferpay-net), with updates to use .NetCore 6.0 and RestSharp instead of HttpClient.
-The implementation is based on the latest version of the JSON API, v1.33, which can be found at the following URL: http://saferpay.github.io/jsonapi/#ChapterTransaction.
+This repository is an implementation of the `SaferPay.Net` library (`https://github.com/bmbsqd/saferpay-net`), with updates to use **.NetCore 6.0** and **RestSharp** instead of HttpClient, and all methods extented by sync and async call.

+The implementation is based on the latest version of the JSON API, v1.33, which can be found at the following URL: `http://saferpay.github.io/jsonapi/#ChapterTransaction`.

 ### What's New
-+ Upgrade to .NetCore 6.0
++ Upgrade to `.NetCore 6.0`
-+ HttpClient has been replaced by RestSharp
++ HttpClient has been replaced by `RestSharp`
-+ Updated to use the latest version of the JSON API, v1.33
++ Updated to use the latest version of the JSON API, `v1.33`
-+ BaseUri has been replaced by SandBox mode, and BaseUri will now be generated based on SandBox mode.
++ `BaseUri` has been replaced by **`SandBox`** mode, and BaseUri will now be generated based on SandBox mode for testing or live.
 + Constructors have been updated and improved for easier usage.
++ Added descriptions to Properties based on api document.

 #### Basic Usage